gzoller/ScalaJack/README.md

 Compared to pre-8.0 ScalaJack, which used Scala 2.x runtime reflection, ScalaJack is dramatically faster in almost every case.
 How's this work?
 ScalaJack 8 uses macros, that at compile-time generate all the serialization code for you (the codecs).
 It's very much like writing hand-tooled, field-by-field serialization code yourself, except ScalaJack does it at compile-time.
 Wherever you see ```sjCodecOf``` is where the compiler will generate all the serialization code.  **(That also means try not to use sjCodecOf more than once for any given class or you'll generate a lot of redundant code!)**

 You only need to worry about generating codecs for your top-most level classes.
-Some serialization libraries require all classes to be specifically called out.
+Some serialization libraries require all nested classes in an object hierarchy to be specifically called out for code generation.
 ScalaJack doesn't require this.
 For example:

 ```scala
 case class Dog(name: String, numLegs: Int)